What’s in Your Garage? Hidden Poisons That Can Harm Curious Pets

 |Foaming at the mouth||Sedation|

-The first step you can take, is to be sure any poisons that cannot be replaced with a natural alternative, are placed in an airtight container, which will block the scent.
-You’ll also want to be sure that the container is not see through.
-Curious pets see pretty colors and somehow they figure out a way to open even tightly sealed bottles.
+The first step you can take to protect your pets is to be sure that any poisonous household items that cannot be replaced with a natural alternative are placed in an airtight container, which will block the scent.
+You’ll also want to be sure that the container is not see-through.
+Curious pets see pretty colors and somehow figure out a way to open even tightly sealed bottles.
 Some pet owners may find child-proof containers helpful.

-When it comes to rodent and insect repellent, those need to be placed where pests spend their time.
-That’s the reason EarthKind® developed planet and pet-friendly pest repellents.
+Sometimes rodent and insect repellents need to be placed in areas where pets spend their time.
+That’s the reason EarthKind® developed planet and pet-friendly (when used as directed) pest repellents.
 Our families and pets are too important to risk being harmed.
 Whether it’s rodents, spiders, moths or ants that you’re trying to keep out of your home, EarthKind has a safe and natural solution.
 Shop EarthKind’s solutions today or find them in a store near you.